hallettj/hallettj.github.com/source/_posts/2017-02-21-changes-i-would-make-to-go.markdown

 There is a special slap-in-the-face for functional programmers built into Go: there is no good way to write a polymorphic function that can manipulate slices with arbitrary types.
-In Rust I can write a function with a signature that looks like this:
+In Rust you can write a function with a signature that looks like this:

 ```rust
 pub fn map<A, B, F>(callback: F, xs: &[A]) -> Vec<B>